Big Garden Birdwatch 2018

 The underneath of the wings have a pattern of dots quite similar to the Common Blue.

 Already delighted with having bagged our Chalkhills we got chatting to some fellow butterfly twitchers, who knew much more about the area than we did and were very helpful.
 They mentioned that they’d seen Brown Argus further up the slope – a species that we’d never seen before.
 Needless to say we puffed our way back up the hill to the area they’d described in the hope of a second prize for the day.
-Chris caught a glimpse of something different, which turned out though to be some lovely Small Coppers.
-Our photos don’t really do them justice, but they were positively glowing a coppery red in the sunshine today.
+We caught a glimpse of something different, which turned out though to be some lovely Small Coppers.
+My photo doesn’t really do them justice, but they were positively glowing a coppery red in the sunshine today.

 Small Copper

-While Chris was concentrating on the coppers, I noticed a tiny, fairly plain little butterfly, so took a few quick photos thinking it would probably turn out to be a Common Blue.
+I then noticed a tiny, fairly plain little butterfly, so took a few quick photos thinking it would probably turn out to be a Common Blue.
 So we were amazed when I downloaded the photos later and realised it had actually been a Small Blue!
 Another new species for us – two in one day!

 Small Blue open